-(Grade Explanation Grade Points Per Credit Hour
+Letter Grade Numerical Equivalency Explanation Grade Quality Points

-Α 93-100 Excellent 4
+A 90%-100% Excellent 4

-В 85-92 Good 3
+В 80%-89% Good 3

-C 77-84 Average 2
+С 70%-79% Average or Slightly Below Average 2

-D 70-76 Poor, but Passing 1
+D 60%-69% Poor, but passing 1

-F Below 70 Failure 0
+F Below 60% Failing 0

-W Withdrew 0

-(no grade points calculated d)
+W Withdrew (no grade points calculated) 0

 WF Withdrew Failing 0

-I (Computed as failure) The "I" Grade is computed an "F" until the course requirements are met to the instructor's satisfaction.
-Incomplete work must be completed within six (6) we of the next semester, otherwit will remain as a punitive grade of "F". ne e eks vise,

-AU Audit (Must be declared during dradd period.
-Forms to reque grade of AU are in Records Office) •

-СР Credit by Proficiency 0

-TC Transfer Credit 0
+I (Computed as failure) The "I" Grade is computed as an "F" until the course requirements are met to the instructor's satisfaction.
+Incomplete work must be completed within six (6) weeks of the next semester, otherwise, it will remain as a punitive grade of "F".
+0 AU Audit (Must be declared during drop/ add period.
+Forms to request grade of AU are in Records Office) 0 СР Credit by Proficiency 0 TC Transfer Credit 0

+Grading System- Health Sciences

-Grading System-Associate Degree Nursing, Practical Nursing and Radiography Program
+Associate Degree Nursing, Practical Nursing, and Radiography Program

 The 4.00 grade point average system is used to calculate student grade averages.
-Please note that the grading system used with the: NUR and RAD courses are different from that stated for other academic programs.
+Please note that the grading system used with the NUR and RAD courses are different from that stated for other academic programs.

-Grade Explanation Grade Points Per Credit Hou
+Letter Grade Numerical Equivalency Explanation Grade Quality Points

-Α 93-100 Excellent 4
+A 93%-100% Excellent 4

-В 85-92 Good 3
+В 85%-92% Good 3

-Students are required to have a final grade average of 80 in nursing and radiography course to successfully pass and progress to the next course.
-Students must score C or higher in all related and general education courses (77-84), regardless of semester enrolled.
+С 80%-84% Average Students are required to have a final grade average of 80 in nursing and radiography courses to successfully pass and progress to the next course.
+Students must score C or higher in all related and general education courses regardless of semester enrolled.
+2

-D 70-79 Failing in

-NUR & RAD Program.
+D 70%-79% Failing in NUR & RAD Program.
 1

-D 70-76 Failing related/general 1

-education courses, results in exiting
+D 60%-69% A grade below a "C" in related/general education courses, results in exiting the program.
+1

-the program

-F Below 70 Failure 0
+F Below 60% Failing 0

-W Withdrew 0

-(no grade points calculated)
+W Withdrew (No grade points calculated) 0

-WF : Withdrew Failing 0
+WF Withdrew Failing (Computed as failure.)
+0

-(Computed as failure)

-I Incomplete (Incomplete work 0

-must be completed in the

-Program before

-registering for the next

-semester.
-The "I" grade is

-computed as an "F" until the

-course requirements are met to the instructor's satisfaction.)

-• •

-AU Audit 0

-Program Director and Assistant

-Vice President approval is required.
-(Must be declared during drop/

-add period.
-Forms to request

-grade of AU are in

-Records Office)

-СР Credit by Proficiency 0

-·

-TC Transfer Credit 0
+I Incomplete Incomplete work must be completed in the program before registering for the next semester.
+The "I" grade is computed as an "F" until the course requirements are met to the instructor's satisfaction.
+0 AU Audit Program Director and Assistant Vice President approval is required.
+(Must be declared during drop/ add period.
+Forms to request grade of AU are in Records Office) 0 CP Credit by Proficiency 0 TC Transfer Credit 0

-Grading System-Health Sciences (Respiratory Therapy and Emergency Medical Science)
+Grading System-Health Sciences